 Vishen provides a unique perspective on how to review the way we live life and to challenge how we interact in the world as depicted by the layers of:

-His 6-phase mediation is something I employ as part of my meditation routine on a daily basis.
+His 6-phase meditation is something I employ as part of my meditation routine on a daily basis.

 6. The Obstacle is the Way, Ryan Holiday